Why is Mount Everest not the tallest mountain in the world?

 Who can summit Mt Everest without oxygen?

 Living in mountainous zones with exceptional physical qualities and thin air, Sherpa is a group of people who have settled on both sides of the Himalayas.
-Sherpas are the brave and the finest guides on Mount Everest.
+Sherpas are the bravest and the finest guides on Mount Everest.
 A Sherpa guide gets reimbursed up to $5,000 upwards for a summit expedition.
-They not only guide the way for the climbers but also oblige with hauling logistics for the climber where their packs can weigh an additional five times as much as regular climbers.
+They not only guide the way for the climbers but also oblige with hauling logistics for the climbers where their packs can weigh an additional five times as much as regular climbers.
 They can summit Everest without the necessity for any oxygen cylinders.

 When was Mount Everest first climbed?